 A Masters degree is an academic degree awarded to individuals who successfully denote a higher level of expertise.
 There are two main types of Masters - taught and research.

 A Master of Education in Early Childhood provides the opportunity for students to better understand what it takes to successfully guide and teach children, right from the earliest stage in their education.
 This degree is in increasingly high demand as the requirement for well-trained teachers in this area grows.

 The formal higher education system of Finland is the 7-3-2-2 pattern.
 The university takes two years in vocational or technical education and finally two-year pre-tertiary education.
 Finland also has several public as well as private universities that have enabled accessibility of higher education to students.

-The two-year International Master's Degree Programme in Early Language Education for Intercultural Communication (120 ECTS) prepares students to teach foreign languages to children.
+The two-year International Master's Degree Program in Early Language Education for Intercultural Communication (120 ECTS) prepares students to teach foreign languages to children.
 Special emphasis is laid on early age intercultural communication competence.
-The overall number of available study places is 10.

 The general strength of the program is generated by its didactics and methodology relying upon a balanced combination of theory and practice to be used in a future work as a teacher or educator.
 The program facilitates gaining a multicultural view on educational issues and sharing personal/collective experience in intercultural settings.
 The program prepares its students to effectively tackle challenges and possibilities arising from the globalization, as well as cultural and linguistic diversity.... [-]